What I can do for you and your music

 How do I send my music source files to you?

 If you’re sending files smaller than about 10MB, feel free to email them to me.
 If the files are bigger you’ll need to use a dedicated file transfer service.
-There are lots of good free ones; I recommend WeTransfer.
+There are lots of good free ones including Google Drive, Microsoft OneDrive and Dropbox, and if you don’t have any of those I recommend WeTransfer.

 Whichever option you use, please send files to info@theskatingmusicguy.com.
 And if you use a file transfer service it would be helpful if you could let me know in the message box whose music it is.
 At some times of year I get many files each day, and it’s difficult to keep accurate records if I don’t know who those files belong to!

-I imported a .wav file from a CD or downloaded an mp3 onto my computer, and now it’s in my iTunes library.
+I imported a .wav file from a CD or downloaded a file onto my computer, and now it’s in my iTunes library.
 How do I send it to you?

 Whether Mac or PC, your computer is likely to have a default folder on the data drive named “Music”.
 Within that folder, navigate to iTunes/iTunes Media/Music and you’ll find folders containing all your music.
 Depending on your iTunes preferences the folders will be organised by either artist or album.
 You just find the right one and the file you need should be inside it.
 Once you have found the file, you can attach it to an email or (if it’s bigger than about 10MB) use a service like wetransfer.com to send the file to me.